harthur/nomnom/README.md

 #### scriptName

 Nomnom can't detect the alias used to run your script.
-You can use `scriptName` to provide the correct name instead of e.g. `node test.js`.
+You can use `scriptName` to provide the correct name for the usage printout instead of e.g. `node test.js`.

 #### printFunc